I know nothing when I take on a new client who’s never used Google Ads for lead generation.

 Let me be clear here, when I say it must be simple I don't mean some junk thrown together without thought.
 It requires skill, care and diligence, the same as any other campaign.
 The difference - you're building less.

 I'm looking for enough traffic to generate between 50 and 100 leads in about two months.
 If I can get a CTR of 10% and a conversion rate of 10% I need 100 impressions to get one lead.
 So I'm looking for 5 000 to 10 000 impressions in two months or 2 500 - 5 000 impressions a month.
+(More on the thinking behind this number here.)

 10% CTR and 10% conversion rate is achievable with a pilot campaign in some markets.
 In other markets that's hard going.
 If I expect lower CTR or conversion rate I'll adjust the desired number of impressions upwards.

 In the best case this traffic would come from searches for one service or product offering.
 It would have a high sale value and a short sales cycle.
 The client would be experienced at selling it.
+I want the pilot to be as easy.

 This is not always possible.
 But I'd work very very hard not to run a pilot for a low margin offering, or one that most often took several months from enquiry to commitment.